Advertising and Souvenirs

 Peter Port and Harbor.

 Here’s a not atypical British approach to souvenir cow creamers - import them.
-These 2 little guys are
+These two little guys are

 both stamped for Germany.
 I included the one with the single rose in the Miniatures section, and

-only later acquired the Letterkenny souvenir and noted that the creamers were identical but fore
+only later acquired the Letterkenny souvenir and noted that the creamers were identical except for

-without the souvenir mark near the bottom of page 3 of Modern Variations.
+without the souvenir imporints on page 3 of Modern Variations.
 I was delighted to get

 The Staffordshire factories are in the souvenir game as well of course.
 Here’s two that are